ftgomvier/image-to-pdf/README.md

 ## Features to do:

-1. Upload images
-2. Modify them:
-    * Apply max width/height
-    * Change it quality.
 * Crop/Rotate
 * Arrange the images as you want
-4. Download a .pdf file with the images.

 ## Features done:
+* Upload images
+* Apply max width/height
+* Change images quality.
+* Download a .pdf file with the images.

 ## Built with [Vue.js](https://vuejs.org/)
 ### Build Setup